Andrei Nikolayevich Bolkonsky

 Prince Andrei Nikolayevich Bolkonsky (Андрей Николаевич Болконский) is a fictional character in Leo Tolstoy's 1869 novel War and Peace.
 He is the son of famed Russian general Nikolai Bolkonsky, who raises Andrei and his sister Maria Bolkonskaya on a remote estate.
 Andrei is best friends with Pierre Bezukhov.

+Title

+The use of 'prince' in Russian novels is sometimes confusing to an English audience, who are accustomed to 'princes' as the close male relatives of monarchs, or monarchs of small states in their own right.
+In Eastern Europe, the title knyaz was anciently the chief of a Slavic tribe or ruler of a state; in 19th-century Russia, where War and Peace is set, the title knyaz was similar to, or above, a Western duke or a German Fürst, and it is conventionally translated as 'prince' even though the holder may not be descended from any sovereign.
+Early in the novel, Andrei is a kniazhich (son of a prince, viz. the knyaz Nikolai Bolkonsky); Andrei becomes a knyaz when his father dies.
+Both titles are usually translated as 'Prince' in English.

 Possible prototype

-He is possibly based on Tolstoy's cousin Prince Sergey Volkonsky, who was a hero of the Napoleonic Wars and later a Decembrist.
-However, author Laura Jepsen's view is that unlike "many of the other characters for whom the author found living prototypes, Prince Andrei is entirely fictitious".
+He is possibly based on Tolstoy's cousin Prince Sergey Volkonsky (1788–1865), who was a hero of the Napoleonic Wars and later a Decembrist.
+However, the scholar Laura Jepsen's view is that unlike "many of the other characters for whom the author found living prototypes, Prince Andrei is entirely fictitious".